European consumer insights on the alternative protein sector

 Compared to the plant-based and cultivated fields, there is relatively little open-access research on consumer attitudes towards fermentation-made foods.

 According to a 2018-19 study of consumers in 12 countries, including France, the UK, the Netherlands and Spain, the strongest driver of willingness to consume mycoprotein is health.
 Namely, participants were more likely to be willing to consume mycoprotein if they believed it to be healthy.
 Other important drivers were nutritional benefits, mycoprotein being safe to eat, and sustainability.
-When looking at which groups found which benefits most compelling, men and omnivores were most strongly driven by health, women by nutritional benefits and flexitarians and vegetarians by safety.
+When looking at which groups found which benefits most compelling, men and meat eaters who are not trying to cut their meat consumption were most strongly driven by health, women by nutritional benefits and flexitarians and vegetarians by safety.

-Many consumers are still unfamiliar with yeast and microalgae as food
+Many consumers are still unfamiliar with fermentation, but providing background information can help

 A study conducted in 2021 across seven European countries (Finland, Germany, Iceland, Italy, Poland, Sweden and the UK) showed that most consumers have either positive or neutral attitudes towards the general concept of producing protein via yeast or microalgae, with only 10-20% having negative views.
 Many consumers did not yet know enough about the concepts to have either a positive or negative opinion.
 Environmental sustainability was the top perceived benefit of these novel protein sources.